wangeditor-team/wangEditor/manual/chapter3/setMenus.md

 ```

 ## editor.config.excludeMenus
-The option define which menus are excluded.For example:
+The option is defined for menus are excluded.
+For example:

 ```html
 <div id="div1">